murillo-group/sarkas/_sources/theory/potentials.rst.txt

 which when substituted in gives the equivalent mks formula.

-Electron parameters and thermodynamic formulas are given in :ref:`here <Electron Properties>`.
+Electron parameters and thermodynamic formulas are given in :doc:`here <electron_properties>`.

 .. _coulomb_pot: